 That decision was appealed to the U.S. Court of Appeals for the Sixth Circuit.
 On March 26, 2021, a three-judge panel of the Court of Appeals reversed the trial court’s dismissal of Meriwether’s complaint.
 The opinion concluded that Meriwether’s speech was likely protected by his constitutional rights to free speech and free exercise of religion.
 But, because the parties had not yet developed a full factual record, the panel decided to send the case back to the trial court for further developments of the facts.

 On July 8, 2021, the Sixth Circuit denied the petition for rehearing en banc filed by Jane Doe, SAGA, and Shawnee State University.
-The case is now back before the trial court and proceeding to discovery.
+In April 2022, Meriwether and Shawnee University entered into a settlement agreement thereby resolving the dispute.